omega8cc/boa/docs/AI-POLICY-TESTING.md

       `bash /var/xdrago/ip_access.sh & bash /var/xdrago/ai_policy.sh &` — one runs, the other
       prints "Could not acquire the shared nginx-config lock; skipping this run." (or waits up to 30s); no `configtest` collision. `/run/boa_nginx_config.lock` exists.
-- [ ] **Rollback** (do a valid run first so a last-good backup exists):
-  1. Valid run: `printf '<SITE> 198.51.100.7\n' > /data/disk/<OCT>/static/control/ip/access.txt`
+- [ ] **Rollback / safety.** Input is validated (Phase 4: a bad IP or site name is skipped, never emitted), so a generator won't produce invalid nginx — the revert path is a backstop for an *unrelated* config break.
+To exercise it, inject a `configtest` failure from outside the tool:
+  1. `echo 'zzz;' >> /data/conf/nginx_banned_ips.conf` (an invalid `geo` entry).
-     → `bash /var/xdrago/ip_access.sh` → succeeds.
+  2. Run any generator, e.g. `bash /var/xdrago/ip_access.sh` → it reports "configtest
-  2. Break it: `printf '<SITE> 999.999.999.999\n' > /data/disk/<OCT>/static/control/ip/access.txt`
-     → `bash /var/xdrago/ip_access.sh`.
-The IP passes the format check but nginx rejects the octet, so `configtest` fails → the tool reports the failure, reverts the fragment to the last-good copy, and reloads.
-The site stays up on the previous (valid) restriction.
-  3. Repair: restore the valid line → rerun → back to normal.
+     failed … " and does **not** reload onto the broken config; nginx keeps serving the last-good config.
+  3. Recover: `sed -i '/^zzz;$/d' /data/conf/nginx_banned_ips.conf && service nginx configtest && service nginx reload`.
 - [ ] **Idempotence:** run any tool twice with no control change → the second run is a silent no-op (change-gate); no reload.